Tom Playfair: Harry Dee: or Making It Out

+Claude Lightfoot

 Background and reception

 Finn began working on Tom Playfair during the nights while he was suffering from insomnia.
 It represents Catholic residential school life and Finn hoped to give his readers his ideal of a genuine Catholic American boy.

 Despite being second in order, Percy Wynn was the first book Finn published.
 After its popularity, he was able to publish the other two books.
 Tom Playfair was translated into German, Portuguese, Italian, Dutch, Polish and French.
 It received good reviews and quickly became widely read, with the series filling a gap for Catholic children's fiction.
 It was often described as a Catholic version of Tom Brown's School Days.

 A reviewer for The Month praised Tom Playfair, but criticized the violent plot points.
 The same magazine had similar criticism for Harry Dee, which makes an abrupt tonal shift from previous books in the series; it is more focused on academic achievements with the characters aging towards graduation, but also has an overarching murder mystery.